ishaansucksatlife/Hand-Gesture-Draw/README.md

 ## 🧪 How To Use

 1. Set up the virtual environment and install dependencies as shown above
+2. **Remember to activate the environment every time** you run the app
-2. Run the script: `python index.py`
+3. Run the script: `python index.py`
-3. Allow webcam access when prompted
+4. Allow webcam access when prompted
-4. Position your hands in view of the camera
+5. Position your hands in view of the camera
-5. Use gesture controls to start drawing
+6. Use gesture controls to start drawing
-6. To exit, press **Q** or close the application window
+7. To exit, press **Q** or close the application window

 ## 👆 Gesture Controls